getgauge/taiko/README.md

     > .code googlesearch.js

-We can choose to continue automating or finish the recording using
+You can choose to continue automating or finish the recording using

     > .exit